-As recent major reviews, including a landmark 2026 Cochrane study, have refreshed our understanding, that Intermittent Fasting is not a only method to achieve the desired weight loss and being health, but it is a powerful tool for better metabolic flexibility and a clever part of simplified healthy lifestyle which includes, better diet, enough workout and carefully following a healthy choices.
+As recent major reviews, including a landmark 2026 Cochrane study, have refreshed the understanding, that Intermittent Fasting is not a proven only method to achieve the desired weight loss and improve your health.
+It is one of the most powerful tool for better metabolic flexibility and a clever part of simplified healthy lifestyle which includes, better diet, enough workout and carefully following a healthy choices.

 Lets know What is Intermittent Fasting?